Whatever the work, make it meaningful!

 Bea and her team at VeraWorks, a firm she founded and leads, help companies of all sizes design and manage their ESG (environment social governance), corporate social responsibility (CSR) and corporate purpose, including igniting purpose in every employee’s workweek.
 Her clients include FedEx, HP, TOMS shoes, Toyota and QVC.

-Bea is a world-renowned corporate purpose, CSR (corporate social responsibility) and ESG (environment social governance) speaker and instructor.
+Bea is a world-renowned corporate purpose and corporate social responsibility (CSR) speaker and instructor.
 She has over 15 years of experience teaching at Georgetown University and Boston College and has presented for The Conference Board, Google, Points of Light and the United Nations.
 Watch her TEDx talk or learn more.

 On-Demand Advice